 How to avoid scams

 Unfortunately, there are personal loan scams out there aside from the legit lenders listed above who are offering loans.
 You want to avoid scams and protect yourself financially.
 It’s important to note that a lender will not call you.

 Additionally, if you’re asked to pay anything upfront or if you see the words “guaranteed” anywhere, run.
 Remember the saying, if it seems too good to be true, it probably is.

 Look to see if their website is secure.
 You should see “HTTPS” and/or a lock on the left-hand corner of the URL (the website domain).
 That designates the site is secure.
 Not having that can be a red flag.

 You can check the Better Business Bureau before working with any lender.
 Also, make sure you can find an address and contact info for the lender.

 The Federal Trade Commission also has tips on how to avoid a scam, as well as how to report a scam if you’ve already been a victim.
 Taking all of these steps can help you spot a scam and avoid any trouble.

 The bottom line

 Ever those with a low credit score can find their loan application approved without a cosigner.
-There are financial institutions willing to work with you, including the six lenders listed above.
-If you get accepted for a personal loan and pay it back on time, it can actually help rebuild your credit and improve your score, helping you work your way up to an excellent credit report.
+Financial institutions are willing to work with you, including the six lenders listed above.
+If you get accepted for a personal loan and pay it back on time, it can help rebuild your credit and improve your score, helping you work your way up to an excellent credit report.
 So you can get the funding you need and improve your credit at the same time.
 Before applying, be sure to read all of the fine print, check for fees, review loan terms, and borrow only what you need.
 Regardless of the reason you need the money, even if it's short-term, a debt consolidation loan, a student loan, or an emergency, it’s still a loan you have to pay back.